-Other gains and losses consist of gain/loss on changes in fair value of derivative financial instruments, gain/ loss on disposal of property, plant and equipment, gain on disposal of investments held-for-trading and net exchange gain.
+Other gains and losses mainly consist of gain/loss on fair value changes on derivative financial instruments, gain/loss on disposal of property, plant and equipment, gain on disposal on held-for-trading investments and net exchange gain.

 6. FINANCE COSTS